EPAM-JS-Competency-center/camp/docs/1-basic-magento-store/07-practical-task-4-configure-storeFront.md

 :::warning
-- TODO: add details / examples how to use StoreFront - Vasiliy
+- TODO: add details/examples of how to use StoreFront - Vasiliy
 - TODO2: add acceptance - Yaroslav
 :::